turingschool/front-end-curriculum/projects/travel-tracker.md

 <section class="answer">
 ### UI/UX & Accessibility

-* The application can stand on its own to be used by an instructor without guidance from a developer on the team.
+* The application can stand on its own to be used by an instructor without guidance from the developer
 * UI/UX is intuitive and easy to read/use
 * Helpful messaging is displayed to prevent user confusion.
 For example: For example: If a user searches for a room, but none are available then a message is displayed to indicate that the search worked, nothing is broken, there just aren't any matching rooms available.
 * The Lighthouse accessibility audit score is at least 90%